foundersandcoders/coursebook/src/course/handbook/project-team.md

 - Lead on setting up repo and file structure
 - Make sure separation of concerns is considered
 - Set up linting and check it works for everyone
-- Set up deployment to Heroku and take ongoing responsibility
+- Set up deployment, e.g. to fly.io, and take ongoing responsibility
 - set up environment variables for local and remote databases

 ## Scrum Facilitator